prkvw/prkvw.github.io/README.md

 # Projects
-- TicTacToe
+- Created code base to render an interactive multiplayer game of TicTacToe.
-- eShop
+- Designed an eCommerce site with product list, cart, checkout and price change alerts.
-- RESTful API
+- Created a RESTful API for eCommerce site.
-- Polygon donation Dapp
+- Designed user interface and smart contract, deployed on polygon Mumbai network for Loan dApp.
-- ETH BlockExplorer
+- Designed user interface and reviewed smart contract code base for Ethereum blockchain scanner.